min2ha/ukwa-site/content/target/40711/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Gretna Girls, The - HM Gretna Munitions Factory re-lived 100 years on...

 Project to devise, produce with young people from Gretna and surrounds an original performance work.